Hugothms/webserv/README.md

 # Webserv
-Summary: The objective of this project is to create a fully functional HTTP web server.
+The objective of this project is to create a fully functional HTTP web server.

 ## Usage
 	make && ./webserv file.conf